ekohl/foreman-howto/README.rst

 starting points are init.pp and params.pp files.
 Now let's write our *manager.pp* file.
 To help you get started here's an example.

+If you do not use assumed network, have a look at `Using a different network`_ because DHCP will fail to start.

 .. code-block:: puppet